microsoft/pxt/docs/project-tools.md

 ## Storage and sharing boundary

 Notes are stored in `Header.projectNotes`, not in `ScriptText`, asset collections, JRES or the package manifest.
-The schema contains a version, up to 4,096 text characters, an optional base64 F4 image and its palette.
+Version 2 contains `whiteboards` and `activeWhiteboardId`; each board has an ID, name, up to 4,096 text characters, an optional base64 F4 image and its palette.
+Version 1 remains readable and is upgraded when notes are next saved, not merely by opening the panel.
+Every board, name and ID is validated.
 Image dimensions and encoded lengths are checked before decoding/allocating the bitmap.

 | Path | Notes included? |
 | --- | --- |